 Who am I?
-If you like labels, here are some that have been applied to me: consultant, chief executive, board chair and member, philanthropist, volunteer, writer, and, most importantly, wife and mother.
+If you like labels, here are some that have been applied to me: consultant, chief executive, board chair and member, philanthropist, volunteer, writer, public speaker, wife and mother.
 And if you prefer stories, here’s mine:

 My path has been a zig-zag one.
 I was born and raised in beautiful Hawkes Bay, received an English Literature degree from Victoria University and my original ambition was to be a writer.
 Shortly after leaving university, I changed direction and moved into the IT industry, working as a programmer, business analyst, team leader and project manager in New Zealand and overseas.
 Then, in 1995 I co-founded one of New Zealand’s first internet development companies, the Web Limited, with Dave Moskovitz.
 As Managing Director I received the ASB Business Woman of the Year award and a New Zealand Order of Merit for services to business and the community, before selling the company to KPMG Consulting in 2002.

 I then changed direction again, this time into the world of philanthropy.
 My interest began with the Think Tank Charitable Trust, a small philanthropic trust set up by Dave and me after selling our business.
 This led to my appointment as Executive Director of the Todd Foundation, a role I was privileged to hold from 2005 until 2015.
 I was also a board member and then Chair of Philanthropy NZ from 2004 until 2016.

 I am active in giving in my personal, professional and volunteer life, and I firmly believe that if we are lucky enough to live comfortably we should share some of our good fortune.

 I am a Philanthropy and Community Advisor – see my consultancy services.